 We're here to help you and your child navigate the admissions process from start to finish.

 A prep school, or preparatory school, is an independent fee-charging primary school.
-Prep schools are traditionally from ages 8 to 13, with pre-prep school taking on children aged 4 to 8.
-However, now many prep schools teach from ages 2 to 11.
+Prep schools in the UK are traditionally from ages 8 to 13, with pre-prep school taking on children aged 4 to 8.
+However, now many prep schools in the UK teach from ages 2 to 11.
 As the name suggests, prep schools traditionally prepare children for entrance into private schools at 11 or 13 plus.
 Prep schools commonly use the 7 plus as a large entry point for children.

 In London, entrance to prep schools can be highly competitive, as many prep schools are feeder schools for prestigious senior schools.
 For example, Bute House place about 32% of their cohort at St Paul’s Girls’ School each year.
 Further, 80% of boys attending Westminster Under (ages 7-13) will go on to Westminster School.

-The main advantage of attending a prep school is that they are highly experienced and successful at preparing children to pass the 11 and 13 plus exams.
+The main advantage of attending a preparatory school is that they are highly experienced and successful at preparing children to pass the 11 and 13 plus exams.
 A prep school will teach children exactly what they need to know to pass entrance exams.
 Children will undergo intense practice on verbal and non-verbal reasoning, essay and comprehension questions, exam technique and time management.
-This is done as part of their regular education.
-So, by the time they sit entrance exams they are fully prepared to succeed in these.
+This is done as part of their regular education, So by the time they sit entrance exams they are fully prepared to succeed. in these.

 Prep schools can also generally offer better facilities and have a larger focus on pastoral care and extracurricular activities.
 As they are fee-paying schools, they have more resources to provide and can offer a broader education.
 This extends to outside the classroom in the form of sports teams, clubs and school trips.

-Some people choose to prep schools for their children because they went to the same one.
+Some people choose prep schools for their children because they went to the same one.
 Many prep schools have traditional backgrounds, which encourage strong family ties.
-Their traditional nature is also reflected in the uniforms: some schools require children to don hats, bonnets and knickerbockers.
+Their traditional nature is also reflected in the uniforms: some schools require children to don hats,

-There are many different options for parents looking to enrol their children in a prep school.
-A pre-prep school traditionally takes on children from ages 4 to 8, while prep schools teach children from 8 to 13.
-However, most prep schools function as both a prep and a pre-prep, thus allowing children to transition seamlessly from one to the next.
+There are many different options for parents looking to enrol their children in a prep school in the UK.
+Most prep schools function as both a prep and a pre-prep, thus allowing children to transition seamlessly from one to the next.
 Some are additionally associated with a senior school, meaning your child can continue their schooling uninterrupted from 4 to 18.
-This is a great option for parents looking for a more stress free education for their children that allows them to avoid the 7, 11 and 16 plus exams.
+This is a great option for parents looking for a more stress- free education for their children that allows them to avoid the 7, 11 and 16 plus exams.

 There are both single sex and co-educational prep schools.
 Many prep schools are open to both boys and girls at 4+, then at 7+ alternate to single sex.
 For example, Broomwood Hall is a co-educational pre-prep school that is linked to Northcote Lodge and Broomwood Hall Upper.
 At age 8 most girls at Broomwood go to Broomwood Hall Upper while the boys go to Northcote Lodge.
 Both of these single sex prep schools are open for children aged 8 to 13.